mauch/KATObitPipe/README.md

 Just a quick explanation of the options to docker run:

-`-t`: Means emulate a pseudo-TTY in the container - Obit needs a TTY for log messages
+`-t`: Means emulate a pseudo-TTY in the container.
+Obit needs a TTY for log messages.

 `--rm`: Means delete the container after the end of the run (otherwise you end up with loads of dangling containers in your system)

-`-v ${PWD}:/scratch` : Means mount the current directory inside the container as /scratch - which is where the script will run in the container.
+`-v ${PWD}:/scratch` : Means mount the current directory inside the container as /scratch.
+This is where the script will run in the container.

 `-e LOCAL_USER_ID=$(id -u) -e LOCAL_GROUP_ID=$(id -g)` : Means make your current user id and user group inside the container so that output files are written as your user rather than 'root'.